matheusdf6/cacstore_backend/README.md

   - Create product
   - Get one product
   - Get all products
-  - Get all products of category
+  - Get all products by category
   - Edit product
   - Delete product
 - Cart: